 By replacing each fitted speaker with a compensating load resistance, the emitted influence can be rendered entirely silent and undetectable.
 If applying a repetitive entrainment-type signal, be aware that most amplifiers are not engineered for high duty cycles.
 To prevent overheating, choose a resistor wattage and value in ohms tow or three times the amp’s specified rating.
 If the resistor(s) run hot, upgrade these values.

 Additional to the above, most consumer sound systems contain built-in filters to block subaudio frequencies.
 Accordingly, any desired extreme low frequency (ELF) content must be “disguised” as modulations of an audio carrier.
 The desired active component of the ELF will still dominate the transmission.
-This technique is explained in detail on them MP3 ELF Entrainment page.
+This technique, as well as “halving” to remove any unwanted current reversal, is explained on the MP3 ELF Entrainment page.